Medical Assisting (MA)

 4 Units (LAB 48-54, LEC 48-54)

-This class prepares students for employment in solo-practitioner, multi-physician, outpatient clinics, and other medical offices.
-Training prepares students to perform clinical medical assisting functions including taking patient histories, recording vital signs, preparing patients for examination, assisting with routine and specialty physical exams and minor office surgery, performing basic lab tests, collecting and preparing lab specimens, authorizing prescription refills as directed, administering medication, taking electrocardiogram, interviewing and documenting patient complaints, and performing CPR and first aid. (formerly MA 073)
+This course prepares students for employment in solo-practitioner, multi-physician, outpatient, and specialty medical offices.
+Training emphasizes clinical medical assisting functions, including taking patient histories, recording vital signs, preparing patients for examination, assisting with routine and specialty physical exams and minor surgery, performing basic laboratory tests, collecting and preparing specimens, authorizing prescription refills as directed, administering medications, performing electrocardiograms, documenting patient complaints, and providing CPR and first aid.

 Not transferable